Jcait/Project-Binary-Search-Trees/README.md

   }
 ```

-Working on the Binary Search Tree has been great in understanding how recursive functions work, as well as creating `find(value)` I also went back and reformatted the `builTree(arr)` function
+Working on the Binary Search Tree has been great in understanding how recursive functions work, as well as creating `find(value)` I also went back and reformatted the `buildTree(arr)` function

 ```js
   buildTree(arr) {